sijiawen/restaurants-vancouver/index.md

 - **Price (integer)**: the restaurant's average price, as determined by Yelp users.
 Possible scored range from $ to $$$$

-- **distance (integer)**: the restaurant's distance in meters from the city centre, around Olympic Village.
+- **Distance (integer)**: the restaurant's distance in meters from the city centre, around Olympic Village.
 Note that this was not used as a training variable as there is a high variation in distances between low and high socioeconomic areas.

 ## Classes

-My SVM model predicts for two classes, 0 and 1.
+My Support Vector Machine model predicts for two classes, 0 and 1.

 - 0 is a "bad" restaurant, meaning a rating <4
 - 1 is a "good" restaurant, meaning a rating >= 4